Intego Review: Quick Expert Summary

 This is an impressive range of features, a lot of which even the best standalone VPNs don’t include.

 Overall, Intego’s VPN is far better than most VPNs offered by antivirus providers.
-Other antivirus products that come with a VPN, such as MacKeeper, Norton, or Avira, tend to lack the more advanced features such as split-tunneling or torrenting support.
-However — they do at least come bundled within the same antivirus subscription.
+Other antivirus products that come with a VPN, such as MacKeeper or Avira, tend to lack more advanced features such as split-tunneling or torrenting support.
+However, they do at least come bundled within the same antivirus subscription.
 I’d really like to see Intego add the VPN to its Premium Bundle plan.

 Intego Plans & Pricing

-Intego has a range of different plans to choose from, starting from $19.99 / year.
+Intego has a range of plans to choose from, starting from $1.67 / month.
 A number of Intego’s products can be bought individually, while other plans include different combinations of various products.
-Aside from the Mac Washing Machine X9 package (which is a one-off payment), all plans are priced for either 1 year or 2 years of protection.
+All plans are priced for either 1 year or 2 years of protection.

-The Mac Premium Bundle X9 package contains all of the tools mentioned in this review (except the VPN) for just $39.99 / year.
+The Mac Premium Bundle X9 package has every tool covered in this review (except the VPN) for just $34.99 / year.
 You can choose to protect 1, 3, or 5 Macs.
 This package contains:

-This package is the best option for most Mac users who want solid malware protection, coverage for multiple devices, as well as extra tools like Mac cleanup and backup tools.
+This plan is the best option for Mac users wanting solid malware protection and extra features like Mac cleanup tools.
+It’s also the only plan to include Intego’s excellent parental controls and backup tools.

 Mac Internet Security X9 — Good Plan for Budget Users